-The State Plan of Organization does not address technology and its use in conducting the business of the NCGOP.
+The State Plan of Organization fails to address technology and its use in conducting the business of the NCGOP.
 This is a serious deficiency that I will remediate immediately upon assuming the role as Party Chairman.

 Proper application of technology is vital to our future survival as a party.
 There is no substitute for going door-to-door, shaking hands and campaigning for Republicans; but there are numerous means of complementing those efforts to reach the ‘connected’ voters in a more efficient and productive manner.